What is happening to YouTube’s weed channels?

 YouTube has existing rules around drugs or something like them.
 For permissible content, drug use needs to be “contextualized.”
 That means smoking weed has to be in service of something educational or entertaining, not simply gratuitous.
 That’s a thick gray to work around.
 Much like a country where weed is legal statewide but federally forbidden, getting hard answers isn’t easy.
 The ultimate difference between someone lighting up on their webcam and Doug Benson’s lighting up on set could be lost in the fog.

 Worrying about a conspiracy against them, YouTubers Arend Lenderink and Mackenzie “Macdizzle420” McCurry unveiled plans for a YouTube alternative: The WeedTube.
-A site that would host video content for stoners, free of scrutiny.
+A site that would host video content for stoners where they can upload videos about how to make bubble hash, smoking weed with the ‘best desktop vaporizer‘ or reviewing blue widow, citrus sap strain (or whatever) free of scrutiny.
 The campaign raised its goal of $6.5 thousand dollars in two weeks, and an early version of the site has gone live.
 In a 50 minute YouTube post about WeedTube, Lenderink explains from his couch that he intended to debut the site closer to 4/20, but concerns of YouTube wiping out his channel forced his hand.
 As of this writing, Lenderink’s channel still exists and he has uploaded eight additional videos.

 “I do not believe this is an instance of YouTube trying to further an anti-drug position,” says Seth.
 “Rather, I think the site is faced with a genuinely difficult task of separating harmful from neutral/positive content.”